Njorogetracy/find-the-origin/README.md

 2. Start game
 3. See correct answer and wrong answer after answering
 4. See score as I play the game
+5. See timer as I play the game
-5. Easily navigate through the website
+6. Easily navigate through the website

 #### Returning User